Kos256/Ollama-GUI-Front-End/README.md

 # Ollama GUI Front End
+## v1.0

 I used WPF to make a front-end application for Ollama.
 It's not too good but, it is what it is ¯\\_(ツ)\_/¯.
 Make sure to **install ollama** before using this application.
 You can install ollama for windows [here](https://ollama.com/download/OllamaSetup.exe).

+Currently I am the only one developing this project :^)